AndreasMadsen/riakdb/README.md

 * `nodes` (required): An array of address objects, these objects are used in the [`net.connect`](https://iojs.org/api/net.html#net_net_connect_options_connectionlistener) function and thus takes the same arguments.
-But usually you only need `address` and `port`.
+But usually you only need `host` and `port`.
 * `minConnections` (default 0): The minimum amount of connection there should always exists.
 It is possible to have more connections, but these will only